Download This Sample

 Sign Me Up

-See the fact file below for more information on the Mercury or alternatively, you can download our 27-page Mercury worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Mercury or alternatively, you can download our 27-page Mercury worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Mercury, the tiniest planet in our solar system and the closest to the sun, is slightly larger than Earth’s Moon.
 The sun would look more than three times as massive from the surface of Mercury as it does from Earth, and the sunlight would be up to seven times brighter.

 - The surface temperatures of Mercury are both exceedingly hot and incredibly cold.
 Daytime temperatures can exceed 800°F (430°C) due to the planet’s proximity to the sun.
 Temperatures may drop to -290°F (-180°C) without an atmosphere to keep the heat.

 - Despite its closeness to the Sun, Mercury is not the warmest planet in our solar system; that honor goes to Venus because of its dense atmosphere.
 On the other hand, Mercury is the quickest planet, flying around the sun every 88 Earth days.